Scheduled MonumentsEnglandWorld War II underground operational post, 1/3 mile (540m) SW of Chapel Farm

 What is World War II underground operational post, 1/3 mile (540m) SW of Chapel Farm?

-World War II underground operational post is a concrete-built command structure located approximately 540 metres south-west of Chapel Farm in Kent.
+This World War II underground operational post is a concrete-lined dugout structure constructed during the Second World War to serve as a command and control facility for military operations in the Kent region.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003781.

 Who is responsible for protecting World War II underground operational post, 1/3 mile (540m) SW of Chapel Farm?